IS-ENES3/IS-ENES-Portal-Website/pages/coupling-workshops-detailed.md

 - Mariana Vertenstein, National Center for Atmospheric Research
 - Niki Zadeh, Geophysical Fluid Dynamics Laboratory

-This workshop is funded by the EU H2020 IS-ENES3 project.
+This workshop is funded by the EU H2020 IS-ENES3 project and co-organised with the [Argonne National Laboratory](https://www.anl.gov/).

 <hr style="border:2px solid gray">